 In this section provide detailed instructions for special handling of your payload during recovery, packing and shipping.
 These instructions should be as detailed as possible including appropriate pictures and payload labeling.
 As noted above in the Flight Operations Release, incomplete documentation on your part may lead to inadvertent payload damage or data loss.

-A. Recovery Instructions: List any specific recovery instructions including handling of hazardous or critical items such as pressurized containers, electronics, storage devices and /or cameras
+A. Recovery Instructions: List any specific recovery instructions including handling of hazardous or critical items such as pressurized containers, electronics, storage devices and /or cameras.
+It is recommended that a step by step instruction list is included with pictures illustrating these steps.
+Flight teams will NOT be allowed on the recovery trip.

 B. Packing Instructions: Provide instructions on how to pack your payload for shipping.
+It is recommended that a step by step instruction list is included with pictures illustrating these steps.

 C. Shipping: Provide shipping instructions.
-Normal payload shipping will not take place until after HASP has been returned to LSU.
-If you wish your payload to be shipped immediately after recovery you will need to provide a box complete with all shipping paperwork, shipping labels already on the shipping box and packing material used to secure the payload during shipping.
+Payloads will be shipped shortly after recovery.
+Your team is required to provide a shipping box with packing materials, any shipping documentation required, a pre-paid shipping label to ship your payload from Ft Sumner, NM to your institution.
+If you are picking up your payload from Ft Sumner, please explicitly state that in this section.

 IV.
 List of Participants

 Provide the full name, e-mail address, phone number and anticipated deployment dates (arrival, departure) for all personnel who will be participating in flight operations at Ft.
 Sumner, New Mexico.
 A complete list is required in order to authorize your access to the Ft.
 Sumner balloon base.
+Any participant on this list must have been included on the NASA Flight On-site Security Clearance submitted on June 30, 2023.
+Anyone not on that list will not be approved.